The Clematis Crochet Quilt: Part 1

 These squares will make up half of the flower petals on your quilt.
 We’ve used our Spring colour palette to make this quilt, so our shade of The Cotton One for Colour A is Baby Pink.
 The squares are shown in our finished project here:

-Download the PDF for Part 1 of your pattern, then read on for some handy hints to help you master the Petal Cluster Granny Square.
+Buy your PDF pattern booklet, then read on for some handy hints to help you master the Petal Cluster Granny Square.
 The Clematis Crochet Quilt pattern is written in US terminology - you can find out more about US and UK crochet terminologies on our blog here.

 Need to familiarise yourself with the basics?
 Take a look at our crochet tutorial videos.